drand/drand/docs/SECURITY.md

 assumption, that means these nodes risk getting excluded from the final group that gets shares at the end.

-Practical Remediation: At the end of a DKG, the nodes that successfully ran the DKG are the one listed on the final configuration file, noted as "qualified".
+**Practical Remediation**: At the end of a DKG, the nodes that successfully ran the DKG are the one listed on the final configuration file, noted as "qualified".
 Given the low frequency of drand nodes having to run a DKG, manual observation of which node is in the final group can lead to decide whether to re-run a DKG /